Is It Possible to Develop an Immunity to Genital Herpes?

 Usually, cold sores on the mouth are caused by the HSV-1 virus and genital sores are caused by the HSV-2 virus.
 So someone who has HSV-1 can still get an infection with HSV-2.

 Genital herpes is a sexually transmitted disease (STD).
 It can be passed from person to person even if a partner has no sores or other signs of an outbreak.
-Other than abstinence (not having sex, which is the only guaranteed way to prevent HSV-2 infection), the best way to avoid getting herpes is to use a condom.
+Other than abstinence (not having any type of sex, including oral or anal sex), the best way to avoid getting herpes is to use a condom.
 Use condoms during any type of sex (oral, vaginal, or anal).
 Girls receiving oral sex should have their partners use a every time to protect against STDs.